-Our orchard kits contain six nesting locations per acre with the mason bee cocoons released at the center point of each acre.
+Our orchard kits contain six nesting locations per acre with solitary bees released at the center point of each acre.

 Mason bees are so efficient, it only takes about 400 females to pollinate an entire acre.
 That amount of work would required at least 40,000 honey bees!